Gospel

 Opportunities for group discussion and personal prayer

-• Peter literally ‘went overboard’ in his effort to reach the risen Lord.
-Share some recollections of times when you have reacted with extreme enthusiasm to something.
+- Peter literally ‘went overboard’ in his effort to reach the risen Lord.
+Share your recollections of times when you have reacted with extreme enthusiasm to something.

-• Do you now have a role in leading others to Christ?
-If so, how can you act on that this week?
+- Do you now have a role in leading others to Christ?
+If so, how can you fulfil the role this week?

 Lord, you know everything,